nsubordin81/blog.synapseflux.com/docs/_drafts/software development/2025-01-09-think-like-a-programmer-1.md

 - encryption
 -

+familiar syntax
+- using @ for annotation based things that operate indirectly

+metaprogramming

 - normalization, 'hardcoding', DRY,

-- 'event driven' , nodejs, kafka, reactive functional programming,

 - 'owndership' in rust and how it is simialr to other thigns

 - nondeterministic vs deterministic

+Events
+- callbacks
+- 'event driven' , nodejs, kafka, reactive functional programming,